PathwayCommons/reconx-to-biopax/README.md

 I first tried to modify the existing code, but stuck with library conflicts and was not able to resolve the problems.
 See the initial changesets starting from tag `base1` till `milestone1.1`.

-To keep things much simpler, I created a new project from the scratch under `Goal1-SBML2BioPAX/sbml2biopax`.
+To keep things much simpler, I (Arman) created a new project from the scratch under `Goal1-SBML2BioPAX/sbml2biopax`.
 This project depends on two libraries: Paxtools and JSBML.
 I implemented the converter so that this project can be used a library by other projects as well.
 The main class of this project, `SBML2BioPAXMain`, serves as an example to show how to use this API:

-	:::java
+	//java
 	// ...
 	SBMLDocument sbmlDocument = SBMLReader.read(new File(sbmlFile));
 	SBML2BioPAXConverter sbml2BioPAXConverter = new SBML2BioPAXConverter();
 	Model bpModel = sbml2BioPAXConverter.convert(sbmlDocument);
 	// where bpModel is the BioPAX model
 	// ...

 During implementation, I tried to seperate utility methods and main flow as much as possible, so that we have all main conversion logic in the `SBML2BioPAXConverter` class and